onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`X` | tensor of 32-bit float or 64-bit float or 64-bit signless integer or 32-bit signless integer values or memref of 32-bit float or 64-bit float or 64-bit signless integer or 32-bit signless integer values
+`X` | tensor of 32-bit float or 64-bit float or 64-bit integer or 32-bit integer values or memref of 32-bit float or 64-bit float or 64-bit integer or 32-bit integer values

 #### Results: